> >

 These pictures where taken at my favorite stopping place on my normal training ride.
 The overlook is in the Connecticut Audubon Society’s Coastal Center at Milford Point, Milford CT. http://www.ctaudubon.org/visit/milford.htm ___ More pictures can be found on my "1986 Univega Gran Turismo touring bike" Flicker set at: http://www.flickr.com/photos/97652170@N00/sets/72157621793160091/

 Added by sibkis.
-Last updated almost 12 years ago.
+Last updated over 12 years ago.

 7 Comments